 - Students are responsible for the content of university communications sent to their Mason email account and are required to activate their account and check it regularly.
 All communication from the university, college, school, and program will be sent to students solely through their Mason email account.

-- Students must follow the university policy stating that all sound emitting devices shall be turned off during class unless otherwise authorized by the instructor.
+- Students must silence all sound emitting devices during class unless otherwise authorized by the instructor.

 - For information on student support resources on campus, see https://ctfe.gmu.edu/teaching/student-support-resources-on-campus